HabeckerDev/cse15l-lab-reports/Week1LabReport.md

 4. `cd ~` - change to parent directory

 <img width="884" alt="Screen Shot 2023-01-30 at 8 01 19 PM" src="https://user-images.githubusercontent.com/22578356/215660066-c30dc292-59a7-4b9c-92ef-45de9f55d686.png">

+You'll notice that using `cd ~` didn't change my directory because I was already in the parent directory.
+It's also interesting to point out that the `cd` command doesn't show you what directory you're in.
+You will need to use `pwd` to check that you're in the correct directory after each change.

 Try to look at another students directory as well as explore your own.